MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 export default App
 ```

-Now, we can run `npm run dev` to view the wallet list and select a wallet to connect to.
-The final state of the dapp when connected to a MetaMask wallet will look like the following:
+Now, run `npm run dev` to view the wallet list and select a wallet to connect to.
+The final state of the dapp when connected to a MetaMask wallet will look similar to the following:

 ![Final view of dapp](../assets/tutorials/react-dapp/react-tutorial-02-final-preview.png)